mbaumer/us_hep_funding/docs/_states/NY.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  320  Office of Science contracts, totalling  $3,179,507,683.71 Who have these contracts gone to?
+In the past 5 years, this state has received:
+320 Office of Science contracts, totalling $3,179,507,683.71

                                                 Amount ($)
 vendorname
 BROOKHAVEN SCIENCE ASSOCIATES, LLC            3.167582e+09